sztrelcsikzoltan/application-health-checks/README.md

   <img src="documentation/19a add packages for health check user interface.png" alt="Add packages for health check user interface" title="Add packages for health check user interface" />
 </p>
 Configure HealthChecksUI as a service in Program.cs:

-- add HealthChecksUI as a service with in-memory storage:
+- add HealthChecksUI as a service with in-memory storage

-- add health check endoint /healthui for HealthChecksUI:
+- add health check endoint /healthui for HealthChecksUI

 - configure HealthChecksUI in appsettings.json
 <p align="left">
   <img src="documentation/19b add HealthChecksUI with in memory storage.png" alt="Add HealthChecksUI with in memory storage" title="Add HealthChecksUI with in memory storage" />